amiaopensource/vrecord/Resources/analog_digitization.md

 Start by adjusting the hue or phase.
 There should be one line that is on the left half of the vectorscope that is shorter than the others.
 This is the color reference signal. **Adjust the hue by turning the knob so that the color reference line is at 0 degrees on the vectorscope (or 9 o'clock).** This should move the other lines closer to their targets.
 If there is no color reference signal, adjust the hue dial so that the yellow dot is in line with its target.

-Now adjust the chrominance (or chroma).
+Now adjust the chroma which could also be labelled "color."
 If the dots are past their targets, reduce the chroma.
 If the dots are closer to the center than the target, increase the chroma. **Try to get all of the points as close to the middle of the crosshairs as possible.** Sometimes it is not possible to get all of the colors exactly inside of their respective crosshairs.
 If so, try to line up the yellow point with its target as closely as possible and let the other colors fall where they may.

 4. You may have to rewind and replay the tape several times in order to set up the bars properly especially if the bars are onscreen for a short time.
-Be aware that sometimes the color bar signal can change on a tape.
+Be aware that sometimes the color bar signal can shift on a tape.
 Check for excessive jumping of the levels on the vectorscope or waveform monitor.
-Try to find the most consistent levels and line them up as best you can.
+Try to find the most consistent bars and line them up as best you can.
+5. Be aware that the bars on a tape may not accurately represent the actual levels of the content.
+After you have successfully set up the bars fast forward and play some of the content.
+Make sure that large areas of the image are not falling outside of the broadcast range.
+You can see this in the vrecord window by seeing how much of the image on the right is yellow.
+If a signficant portion of the image is yellow, the bars may not incorrect.
+You may need to ignore the bars and adjust the tape to the content.
+See the section below on setting up a tape without color bars.

 ### Setting up the Tape Without Color Bars ###

 Sometimes tapes you are digitizing do not include clolor bars at the beginning.
-If this is the case, and you have a test tape with color bars onhand, first set up your time based corrector or processing amplifier to the color bars on a test tape.
+If this is the case, and you have a test tape with color bars onhand, first set up your time base corrector (TBC) or processing amplifier (proc amp) to the color bars on a test tape.
+If you do not have a test tape, move on to the next step.

-Fast forward to some of the content, ideally a shot that has both white and black in it.
-Check the waveform monitor to make sure that both the whites and blacks are within "broadcast range" (pure black is just above 7.5 IRE and pure white is just below 100 IRE).
+Fast forward to some of the content, ideally a shot that has both pure white and black in it.
+Check the waveform monitor to make sure that both the white and black levels are within "broadcast range" (pure black in the image should be just above 7.5 IRE and pure white should be just below 100 IRE).

 If you can find a close up shot of person use this in combination with the vectorscope to try to set up hue and chroma.
-Make sure that the chroma is within broadcast range.
-The lines in the vectorscope should not be going past the color target boxes.
+First, make sure that the chroma is within broadcast range.
+In other words, the lines in the vectorscope should not be going past the color target boxes.
 If they are, reduce the chroma.
 In general, the color of all human skintones should fall on the line between the red and yellow target boxes (about 10:30–11 o'clock) on the vectorscope.
 Some people call this the "skin tone line."
-Adjust the hue until the color is centered around this line.
+Adjust the hue until the levels in the vectorscope are centered around this line.

+You may want to fast forward to a few sections of the content to make sure that the adjustments you made are good for the entire tape.
+Sometimes shots and segments may be inconsistent.
+Sometimes you will need to compromise on the levels; one shot may need to be slightly out of broadcast range so that another shot is ok.

 ### Setting the Audio Levels ###

-You will need to watch an audio monitor for the left and right audio channels.
-The test tone that accompanies the color bars should be set to hit either the -20 db or -12db mark depending on the tone.
+You will need to watch an audio monitor to see the levels for the left and right audio channels.
+The test tone that accompanies the color bars on a tape should be set to hit either the -20 db or -12db mark depending on the tone.
 Now, fast forward the tape so that you can watch some of the content.
 If the content has stereo audio make sure the volume levels of the left and right channels are equal.
 You may need to raise or lower the left or right audio level to make both sides even.
 Make sure the audio levels are not peaking too high.

 Also note whether audio is coming in on both channels or just one channel.
 This will determine the vrecord settings that you will use later.

 **Now your tape is set up properly and you are ready to actually digitize.**